 The court may decide to grant a judgment to the creditor.
 A judgment is a declaration by a court that the creditor has the legal right to demand a wage garnishment, a levy on the debtor’s bank accounts, and a lien against the debtor that affects the debtor’s property.
 A creditor that is granted a judgment is called a "judgment-creditor."
 Which of these tools the creditor will use depends on the circumstances.
 We discuss each of these remedies below.

-Under Pennsylvania law, arrearages in child support payments may result in attachment on wages as set forth in Section 4348 - Title 23 - DOMESTIC RELATIONS, regulated by the Consumer Credit Protection Act.
-Arrearages in child support payments may also be recovered from lottery winnings as set forth in Section 4308 - Title 23 - DOMESTIC RELATIONS.
-If the judgment-creditor is aware of the debtor's place of employment, it may seek wage garnishment.
+Under Pennsylvania law, arrearages in child support payments may result in attachment on wages as set forth in Section 4348 - Title 23 - Domestic Relations, regulated by the Consumer Credit Protection Act.
+Arrearages in child support payments may also be recovered from lottery winnings as set forth in Section 4308 - Title 23 - Domestic Relations.

 Levy Bank Accounts